esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 Step 4:  Install "pip"

 "pip" is the python package installer.
+It should come with Python 2.7.
+If you are using an old version you will have to install it yourself.

 In your cmd/terminal window, enter: